moeinai7829/SA2-Net/README.md

 Additionally, we tackle the challenge of blurry region boundaries, such as cell boundaries, by introducing a groundbreaking upsampling strategy called the Adaptive Up-Attention (AuA) module.
 This innovative module enhances discriminative capabilities, leading to improved localization of microscopic regions through the application of an explicit attention mechanism.

 ## Contact
-If you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@mbzuai.ac.ae
+If you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@mbzuai.ac.ae or moein.heidari@ubc.ca

 <hr />